 In addition to its workshops and publications, CRFS has achieved meaningful recognition, presenting its approach at convenings of the Atlantic Council, the International Institute of Finance and its Market Monitoring Committee, a joint session of the Financial and Banking Information Infrastructure Committee (FBIIC) and the Financial Services Sector Coordinating Council (FSSCC), and the International Monetary Fund's (IMF) "Workshop on Supervision Activities to Build Cybersecurity."
 The CRFS work can also be reviewed on podcast and blog for Lawfare.

 The Cyber Risks to Financial Stability Project team includes: Jason Healey, Director of the Program on Future Cyber Risks and Senior Research Scholar at SIPA; Patricia Mosser, Director, MPA Program in Economic Policy Management; Director of the Initiative on Central Banking and Financial Policy and Senior Research Scholar and Senior Fellow at SIPA; Katheryn Rosen, SIPA Adjunct Professor of International and Public Affairs and former Deputy Assistant Secretary for Financial Institutions Policy of the US Department of Treasury.
 The project also includes Merit E. Janow, the Dean of SIPA.

-The CRFS hosted its inaugural State-of-the-Field Conference at the Federal Reserve Bank of New York on April 12.
+12 April 2019: The CRFS hosted its inaugural State-of-the-Field Conference hosted in partnership with the Federal Reserve Bank of New York.